June 20-22, 2019

 Vermont Law School

 The Environmental Law Center presents “The Emerging Environmental Law Curriculum,” a conference for law professors on new directions in environmental law curriculum.
-In addition to a keynote panel on Comparing Educational Theories, panels will include:
+The conference will kick off with an address by Bill McKibben, founder of 350.org.
+The keynote panel on Comparing Educational Theories will feature Richard Lazarus from Harvard and Michael Vandenbergh from Vanderbilt.
+Additional panels will include:

 - Teaching Climate without Despair